spike0en/awesome-android-root/README.md

 ### Featured Apps: The Essentials

-If you've just rooted your device, start with these must-have applications.
-They form the foundation of a great root experience.
+**Just rooted your device?** Start with these must-have applications that form the foundation of a great root experience.

 | App | Category | Why it's essential |
 | :--- | :--- | :--- |